Snow camp FAQs

 Alcohol consumption (and any other mind altering substances) is not allowed.
 This is not just enforced by the club advisor, the returning trip goers and club officers truly know how important it is, and there is considerable peer pressure to not break this rule.

 If there were an emergency at home, and someone really needed to talk to you, but could not get through to your cell phone, (double check these numbers before you go on the trip) the phone number for the Yosemite 911 dispatcher is: 1(209) 379-1992.
 In a non-emergency, the nearby Ranger office is (209) 372-0300, and they will get a message to call home to your campsite when they have the time.
 If you stay in a hotel or tent cabin the front desk can take a message for you.
-There is a cell-phone transmission tower in Yosemite Valley, so you can bring a phone and keep in touch, (but cell phones only function in part of Yosemite valley) and there are pay phones in the campground and elsewhere in the park.
+There is a cell-phone transmission tower in Yosemite Valley, so you can bring a phone and keep in touch, (but cell phones only function in part of Yosemite valley, and some kinds of cell phones do not function at all) and there are pay phones in the campground and elsewhere in the park.

 You don’t have to camp, see accommodations choices.
 (Not all of these are available every winter.)